opendata-swiss/ckan-embed/README.md

 </script>
 ```

-The script may also be initialised with a configuration object:
+With the second parameter a fully qualified URL to the target CKAN portal, and the third ("RDF") a free text search query.
+The script may also be initialized with a configuration object:

 ```js
 ck.datasets('#example-2', 'https://opendata.swiss/', {